 The Three Views of the Millennium

-The millennial reign of Christ on earth has been interpreted a few different ways in the Church.
-The more literal interpretation, which ascribes the "day" of the Lord as being a thousand year period after He returns as described in Revelation chapter 20, is called the premillenial view—meaning Christ returns before the millennium.
+Given these different hermeneutical approaches and the fact that not everyone will agree which one is most applicable to any given passage, consequently there are differing views or interpretations of apocalyptic literature.
+The millennial reign of Christ on earth has been interpreted at least three different ways in the Church as a result.
+The more literal (and futurist) interpretation, which ascribes the "day" of the Lord as being a thousand year period after He returns as described in Revelation chapter 20, is called the premillenial view—meaning Christ returns before the millennium.
 That is the premise of this article of course, but it is important to understand the two other views—amillenialism and postmillennialism— which many Christians, historical and modern alike, have adhered to.
 Each of these frameworks centers on a short passage in Revelation (Rev 20:1-10) and the implications of how one interprets it.

 The amillennial framework asserts that the millennium described in Revelation 20 is a metaphor for Christ's current reign in heaven.
 As such, it began at Christ's ascension and ends at His return.
 By the time of Augustine (4th-5th century AD), amillennialism had become the dominant view of the church and it is still the dominant view of the Eastern Orthodox and the Roman Catholic Church.
 It is also held by many Protestants as it was the view ported over by many of the reformers, including Luther.
 This view holds that in the last 2,000 years, Satan has already been bound and defeated and that the resurrection of the dead in Christ isn't a future event, but rather an ongoing process which happens as soon as a believer dies.